Division of Molecular Biology and Human Genetics

 bcmann@sun.ac.za

-Dr Brendon joined the Division of MBHG as a postdoctoral fellow in 2021.
-He obtained his BSc Honours degree in environmental sciences, and MSc degree in Microbiology at the North-West 中国体育彩票 of Potchefstroom, working on environmental antimicrobial resistance.
-He did his PhD in Pharmaceutical Sciences at the DSI/NWU Preclinical Drug Development Platform (PCDDP) also at the North-West 中国体育彩票, focussing on the human respiratory microbiome and its response to tuberculosis treatment, while also working on the development of a novel molecular TB diagnostic system.
-His current focus is to assess in-host M. tuberculosis genomic diversity to determine how this relates to treatment response and oversees the development of laboratory protocols for M. tuberculosis cellular and DNA enrichment from direct patient samples.? ?
+Brendon joined the Division of MBHG as a postdoctoral fellow in 2021.
+He earned his BSc Honours in Environmental Sciences and MSc in Microbiology from North-West 中国体育彩票, where he investigated environmental antimicrobial resistance in wastewater.
+He then completed his PhD in Pharmaceutical Sciences at the DSI/NWU PCDDP, focusing on the human respiratory microbiome and its response to tuberculosis treatment.
+His current research explores M. tuberculosis genomic diversity and its link to treatment outcomes while developing protocols for M. tuberculosis cellular and DNA enrichment from direct patient samples, aiming to improve diagnostic and genomic analysis methods for tuberculosis?

 ?Justice Tresor N Ngom